spkane/terraform-cloud-example/README.md

 This repo contains two main things:

-1. An example Terraform configuration which provisions some mock infrastructure to a fictitious cloud provider called "Fake Web Services" using the [`fakewebservices`](https://registry.terraform.io/providers/hashicorp/fakewebservices/latest) provider.
+- An example of a Terraform configuration that provisions some mock infrastructure.
-1. A [script](./scripts/setup.sh) which automatically handles all the setup required to start using Terraform with Terraform Cloud.
+- A [script](./scripts/setup.sh) that automatically handles all the setup required to start using Terraform with Terraform Cloud.

 ## Requirements